Findings, Documentation, and Methods

 In spite of these anomalous subperiods, TFP growth was truly extraordinary over the 1948-2013 period.
 As indicated in table 2, it averaged 1.47 percent per year.
 Cumulated over the full 65 year period, this average annual rate (compounded annually) implies that farm sector productivity in 2013 was 161 percent above its 1948 level.
 Given the cumulative 0.05 percent annual increase in total input growth between 1948 and 2013, productivity growth caused agricultural output to grow significantly in every subperiod so that by 2013, farm output was 169 percent above its level in 1948.

 Measuring State Productivity

-A properly constructed measure of productivity growth for the aggregate farm sector is certainly important.
-It provides a useful summary statistic indicating how economic welfare is being advanced through productivity gains in agriculture, but it may mask important State-specific or regional trends.
+A properly constructed national measure of productivity growth for the aggregate farm sector provides a useful summary statistic indicating how economic welfare is being advanced through productivity gains in agriculture, but it may mask important State-specific or regional trends.
 For this reason, USDA has constructed estimates of the growth and relative levels of productivity for the 48 contiguous States for the 1960-2004 period (estimates are not made for Alaska and Hawaii).
 These indexes, expressed relative to the level of TFP in Alabama in 1996, are presented in table 19 along with their percentage rates of growth.
 In the table below, we rank the States by their level of TFP in 2004.
 We also include in the table each State's rank in 1960 and the average annual percentage growth from 1960 to 2004.